surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/general_principles/index.md

  * It is possible to distinguish between **arguments** and **modifiers**: Although this distinction involves semantic criteria (an argument of a lexical unit L is an obligatory participant in the semantic description of L), we consider that it is hard to avoid, because especially for verb dependents, most language have special functions.

  * A **multiple coordination** is analyzed as a chain instead of a bouquet: One of the main argument for the chain-analysis is that it reduces the dependency length.

+ * There is a strict distinction between surface-syntactic relations and deep-syntactic features expressed as extensions of syntactic relation names using the @ symbol.

 UD relations that are not used in SUD: nsubj, csubj, obj, iobj, obl, xcomp, ccomp, amod, nmod, nummod, advmod, acl, advcl, aux, cop, case, mark.
 These 17 relations are replaced by 4 major relations in SUD - subj, comp, mod, udep (subject, complement, modifier, underspecified dependency) - with possible sub-relations.